 JOUR U305.
 Mass Communication Theory (3) The role of communication models such as the social learning theory, agenda setting, and cultivation theory in explaining the processes and effects of mass communications.

 Prerequisite: ENGL U102.

 JOUR U310.
-Mass Media and Society (3) How mass media function and influence today's world.
-The interaction of mass media and contemporary culture is explored through an analysis of media examples.
+Media and Society (3) How mass media and new media function and influence today's world.
+Political, economic, and cultural relationships between the industries of media are considered, including issues of race, gender, sexuality, and everyday life.
 Prerequisite: ENGL U102.